Dante Vanzeir: Gent

 After struggling for goals in MLS, Vanzeir returned to Belgium on 24 January 2025, signing with Gent until June 2028 for a reported transfer fee of $3 million.

+Loan to Cercle Brugge

+After getting little game at Gent, he got sent on loan to Cercle Brugge on 6 January 2026, signing on a 6-month loan deal.
+The loan was later extended for the 2026–27 season.

 International career

 In November 2021, he was called up to the senior Belgium squad for 2022 FIFA World Cup qualification matches, on 13 and 16 November against Estonia and Wales respectively.
 He made his debut against Wales.

 Personal life

 Vanzeir is of Polish and Ukrainian descent through his mother.
 His sister, Luna Vanzeir, is also a football player.
 She plays for Anderlecht of the Super League.